Most people who are diagnosed with multiple sclerosis initially have the relapsing-remitting form (RRMS). Over time, this can change.

 - liver damage

-In someone with MS, the medication stops immune cells from attacking the myelin sheath that protects nerves.
+The medication stops immune cells from attacking the myelin sheath that protects nerves.
 It may help reduce disability in people with SPMS.

 Side effects include an increased risk for congestive heart failure.
 Your doctor may check your heart health before you start taking this drug.
 It’s not recommended for use during pregnancy.